avaragado/riw/doc/tutorial.md

 How you do this depends on your app.

-- You might load the strings for each locale **dynamically** using `require.ensure` or another mechanism.
+- You might load the strings for each locale **dynamically** using `require.ensure` or `import` promises or another mechanism.
 This is most appropriate for web apps, to reduce startup payload.
 - You might load all strings **statically**.
 This is most appropriate for Electron-based apps, where startup payload isn't as much of an issue.
 In this case, you might want to configure riw with `outputMode` set to `single-file`: in this mode, riw puts all strings for all locales in a single JSON file.

 If your app uses `redux` to manage state, we recommend you store all (currently loaded) strings in state, indexed by locale, together with a record of the current locale.
 Use the `connect` function from `react-redux` with suitable state selectors to supply `IntlProvider` with the strings for the current locale.